Lingti Waterfall

 Q: How many days are enough for Lingti Waterfall?

-A 2-day trip is sufficient for a quick visit to the waterfall and nearby areas.
-However, a 3-day itinerary allows deeper exploration of local villages and relaxed nature time.
-It depends on how much you want to soak in the serenity.
+A 2-day trip is sufficient for a quick visit to the waterfall and nearby village.
+However, a 3-day itinerary allows deeper exploration of Spiti Valley’s culture and landscapes.
+Plan according to your pace and interest in side attractions.

 Q: Is Lingti Waterfall safe for solo female travellers?